 - Lemon Raspberry Muffins: Vanilla and lemon flavored muffins combined with juicy raspberries.

-Moist, bakery-style muffins with juicy mangos and fresh crunchy coconut streusel topping.
+Tropical, moist, bakery-style muffins with juicy mangoes and fresh crunchy coconut streusel topping.

 - 6 tablespoons desiccated or shredded coconut (sweetened or unsweeteed)